IBM/nodejs-itoolkit/README.md

 Clone the project to your system and update your Node.js code to refer to the path of Node.js toolkit.

+###Contributions###
+If you would like to contribute please issue a pull request.
+No document signing is necessary for this code base.

 #License
 MIT.
 View [`LICENSE`](https://bitbucket.org/litmis/nodejs-itoolkit/src) file.